KarthikNarla/Rest-Application/README.md

-This is an example for REST API implemenattion in Java.
+This is an example for REST API implementation in Java.